Frequently Asked Questions

 • the concrete is saw cut within 4-12 hours after the

-surface finishing operations have finished; and
+surface finishing operations have been completed; and

 • the concrete is saw cut to a depth one third the